keepthrifty/keepthrifty.github.io/_drafts/2016-10-20-your-debt-is-an-infestation.md

 So - you know where the debt hornet nest is.
 You know what gear you need and how to take it out.
 The next step is action.

-Remember, once you get there, you've got a bright future.

-Mystery Money Man did a great job covering one of my favorite concepts in his post on [Debt's Silver Lining](http://www.mysterymoneyman.com/debts-silver-lining/).
+Remember, once you get there, you've got a bright future, as Mystery Money Man covered in his post on [Debt's Silver Lining](http://www.mysterymoneyman.com/debts-silver-lining/).

 The financial discipline you develop in paying off your debt will make you an absolute rock star when it comes to getting to the next step - financial freedom.

+So get out there and destroy that nest of debt.

 Keep focused, keep hustling, and most of all, keep thrifty.